sass/sass-site/source/documentation/modules/string.md

 {% endfunction %}

 {% function 'string.unique-id()', 'unique-id()', 'returns:string' %}
-  {% markdown %}
   Returns a randomly-generated unquoted string that's guaranteed to be a valid CSS identifier and to be unique within the current Sass compilation.
-  {% endmarkdown %}

   {% codeExample 'unique-id', false %}
     @debug string.unique-id(); // uabtrnzug